-Despite progress in health service delivery, nutrition-related diseases and health problems remain common in this region.
-Malnutrition is still widespread; for example, vitamin A deficiency weakens human immune response to infectious diseases like measles, while protein deficiency causes kwashiorkor and impaired development.
+Despite progress in health service delivery, nutritionrelated diseases and health problems remain common throughout Sub-Saharan Africa.
+Malnutrition is widespread; for example, vitamin A deficiency weakens human immune response to infectious diseases like measles, while protein deficiency causes kwashiorkor and impaired development.
 In many cases, push-pull farmers say that their health and that of their families has improved since adopting the technology, because it has resulted in an improved diet.
 This is achieved in three principal ways.

 Firstly, increased cereal yields mean that there is enough to eat.
-In the words of Eunice Omondi, farmer-teacher and community health worker in Kenya's Siaya district, "Having enough food helps in healing."
+In the words of Eunice Omondi, farmerteacher and community health worker in Kenya's Siaya County, "Having enough food helps in healing."